rapid7/metasploit-framework/README.md

 Contributing
 --
-See the [Dev Environment Setup][wiki-devenv] guide on GitHub, which will walk you through the whole process from installing all the dependencies, to cloning the repository, and finally to submitting a pull request.
-For slightly more information, see [Contributing](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md).
+See the [Dev Environment Setup][wiki-devenv] guide on GitHub, which will help you through the whole process from installing all the dependencies, to cloning the repository, and finally to submitting a pull request.
+For slightly more information,You can see [Contributing](https://github.com/rapid7/metasploit-framework/blob/master/CONTRIBUTING.md).